artbrock/holochain_docs/App-Development-API.md

 Retrieves a list of meta values of tagged as `<meta-tag>` on `<hash>` from the DHT.

-### `property <name>`

-Currently, this function returns properties described in your DNA file.

-This function used to also return this fixed values, but these have since been made accessible elsewhere:
-- "\_id" returns the hash of the holochain DNA, which is its unique identifier (Replaced by App.DNA.Hash)
-- "\_agent_id" returns your unique node id / DHT Address (Replaced by App.Agent.Hash)
-- "\_agent_name" returns the indentifier string you used when initiating your chain (Replaced by App.Agent.String)

 ## Deprecated Functions

 ### `property <name>`